hypersoft/jsh/share/docs/LICENSE/Hypersoft-Contributary.md

 2. Redistributions in binary form must:

-   1. Provide an accurate reproduction of this this file with the binary form.
+   1. Provide an accurate reproduction of this this license file, according to clause 1 declaration 2, with the binary form.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED